As you might already know, we've invested a lot of time in the Design Studio lately, trying to make it as easy and as advanced as possible.

 Page settings shortcuts

-The Page settings can be found in the editor at the top of the page you are editing.
-There aren't any new options here, but we've conveniently placed them at the top of the page for easy access.
+The different Page settings can be found in the Design Studio at the top of the page you are editing, near the Notes icon.
+This is what they do:

 Again, don't forget to let us know what you think about this update.